Other resources - Adults and Older People

 Public Health England

 - The Adult Social Care Profile provides a range of data about people who use or have the potential to use Adult Social Care Services at Local Authority level.
 The profile is there to support commissioners and health professionals when making decisions about these people by bringing together a wide selection of indicators from different publicly available data sources.
-The profile is broken down to Upper Tier Local Authority level, Region, and England to allow the user to interactively query and compare indicators related to Adult Social Care Services.

 - Based on available national data In England, the atlas sets out what we currently know about dementia care and support across the country.
 The data is grouped in themes based on NHS England’s well dementia pathway.